Greek Festival 2015, Tulsa’s Oldest Ethnic Festival

-Delicately seasoned roasted lamb served on a bed of Greek rice pilaf with Greek style green beans and tsatziki sauce.
-Enjoy a prepared meal or build your own.
+Delicately seasoned roasted lamb chop served on a bed of Greek rice pilaf with tsatziki sauce (creamy Greek sauce made fresh from cucumbers, yogurt, and garlic) and Greek-style green beans on the side

 Succulent marinated meat, sliced and served on a pita with sliced onions, tomatoes, and topped with tsatziki sauce (creamy Greek sauce made fresh from cucumbers, yogurt, and garlic)

 - Calamari (kah-lah-mah-ree)

 Fresh greens topped with feta cheese, Kalamata olives, tomatoes, pepperoncinis, and seasoned with a Greek olive oil and oregano dressing